Toronto Rock: Jamie Dawick era (2009–present)

 In August 2011, Dawick broke ground on constructing the new $20 million-dollar, privately financed Toronto Rock Athletic Centre (TRAC) in Oakville.
 The lacrosse facility, which opened in 2012, features two pads, one of which seats 500 fans, and serves as the Rock's practice facility as well as the team's offices.
 The arena has played host to exhibition NLL games, the NLL Entry Draft and the NLL Combine.

 On May 11, 2021, Dawick announced that the Rock would relocate from Scotiabank Arena in Toronto to FirstOntario Centre in Hamilton, Ontario with a five-year arena lease with an option to extend the agreement afterwards.
 Their relocation will commence in time for the beginning of the 2022 NLL season in December 2021.
 The team name will not be changed despite the relocation to Hamilton due their branding as a team that has "always represented the GTHA".
+Toronto Rock also partners with local Canadian companies including Bachly Construction, Iceberg Vodka, Rheem Canada, and Rock Solid Lager.

 It was originally announced that beginning in January 2024, the Rock would need to temporarily relocate their home games to the Paramount Fine Foods Centre in Mississauga, Ontario, as following their home games in December 2023 Hamilton's FirstOntario Centre would close for renovations for approximately two years.
-This also forced the Bulldogs (OHL) and Honey Badgers (CEBL) to temporarily and permanently relocate to Brantford and Brampton, respectively.
+This also forced the Bulldogs (OHL) and Honey Badgers (CEBL) to relocate to Brantford and Brampton, respectively.
 However, in September 2023 it was announced that the renovations would be delayed and that the Toronto Rock would play the entirety of the 2023/24 season in Hamilton before temporarily relocating to Mississauga for the following season until the renovations are completed.